LOLINTERNETZ/vscodeoffline/README.md

 * Add test cases.

 ## Changelog
+ * 1.0.19 - Lots of really solid bug fixes.
+Thank you to @fullylegit!
+Resilience improvements when fetching from marketplace.
+Thanks @forky2 and @ebsan.
+ * 1.0.18 - Meta release to trigger CI.
  * 1.0.17 - CORS support for gallery.
 Thanks @kenyon!
  * 1.0.16 - Support for saving sync logs to file.
 Thanks @ap0yuv!
  * 1.0.15 - Improve extension stats handling.